Learn how to incorporate branding into video content effectively. Complete guide to video branding strategy with examples and actionable tips.

 Understand Your UK Audience Segments

-Research the diverse preferences and communication styles across your UK workforce.
-Consider regional differences, generational preferences, role-based information needs, and accessibility requirements that affect how different employee groups consume video content.
+Research the diverse preferences across your UK workforce.
+Think about regional differences, age groups, role-based needs, and accessibility needs that affect how people watch video content.

 02